DISSC-yale/docs/docs/hpc/quick_start.md

 ## DISSC managed access controls

-For researchers who are working with DISSC to manage access controls this section refers to you.
+For researchers who are working with DISSC to manage access controls please reference this section.
 Please contact us if this is something your interested in and we can discuss options.

 To grant another user access to data stored on a cluster, follow these steps: